miladvafaieenezhad/msvsdwcomp/week 7/Readme.md

     <em>Fig.5.
 The pre-layout's input and outout of window comparator.</em>
 </p>

-The delay of pre-layout implementation equals XXXXX.

 # Section 3: Post-Layout Simulation of window comparator

-the post-layout result is as fig.8
+the post-layout result is as fig.6

  <p align="center">
  <img src=""  style="width:50%"/>